djbower/spider/README.md

     git clone https://bitbucket.org/psanan/sundials-quad src
     ```

 2. Make sure that you have CMake available by typing `cmake --version`.
-If this fails, then install CMake from your package manager (homebrew, macports, apt,..) or by following the instructions at cmake.org/download.
-Note: it is necessary to comment out the cmake_policy(SET CMP0042 NEW) in src/CMakeLists.txt if you are using an old version of cmake.
+If this fails, then install CMake from your package manager (homebrew, macports, apt,..) or by following [the instructions from CMake](https://cmake.org/download).
+Note: it is necessary to comment out the `cmake_policy(SET CMP0042 NEW)` in `src/CMakeLists.txt` if you are using an old version of CMake.

     ```
     sudo port install cmake           # MacPorts